Ethan Can’t Keep the Good News to Himself!

 The Catalyst to Change

-We all perhaps have our own ideas on what is the best way and yes, we too had very utopian ideas on the running of a children’s home (or orphanage),until we were sent to the Ark Keetmanshoop in Namibia.
+We all perhaps have our own ideas on what is the best way and yes, we too had very utopian ideas on the running of a children’s home (or orphanage), until we were sent to the Ark Keetmanshoop in Namibia.
 We were left disillusioned when we realized that our ideas and plans did not bring about a quick fix.
-When we arrived in October 2005, the children’s behavior was unacceptable and uncontrollable, at the time we realized their behavior was just a symptom of the deeper lying emotional trauma and pain they had experienced.
-If our aim is to provide only their basic needs like shelter, food, clothes, and education we were doing great.
-But, if we want to cater for their emotional well-being, unfortunately, we were missing the target
+When we arrived in October 2005, the children’s behavior was unacceptable and uncontrollable.
+At the time we realized their behavior was just a symptom of the deeper lying emotional trauma and pain they had experienced.
+If our aim was to provide only their basic needs like shelter, food, clothes, and education, we were doing great.
+But if we wanted to cater to their emotional well-being, unfortunately, we were missing the target.

-To us, this sums up the need for change from institutional care to community and family based care.
-So instead of taking the child from the broken home with difficult circumstances, why can’t we get the resources to help the grandmother, or the auntie, or the uncle, so they can continue to take care of the child?
+To us, this sums up the need for change from institutional care to community and family-based care.
+So instead of taking the child from their broken home with difficult circumstances, why can’t we get the resources to help the grandmother, the aunt, or the uncle, so they can continue to take care of the child?

-It was very hard to move away form the concept of an orphanage, because it sounds so good on paper.
-It is an easy model to get funds for because you can say here’s the home, here’s the children, here’s the ministry – please support.
-But what we found was that family based care was actually 6 times cheaper!
-One of the problems with the orphanage was always a lack of funding, even though it sells, there was never enough money!
+It was very hard to move away from the concept of an orphanage because it sounds so good on paper.
+It is an easy model to get funds for because you can say, “Here is the home, here are the children, here is the ministry – please support.”
+But what we found was that family-based care was actually 6 times cheaper!
+One of the problems with the orphanage was always a lack of funding, even though it “sells”, there was never enough money!
 So we told the family member, if you can look after this child at night, make sure they are safe, the child can come here to the Ministry CarePoint where we’ll help with school work, give them meals, and teach them about Jesus.
-Not only is it 6 times cheaper, but it allows us to look after more children, and the children can keep their language, keep their culture and most importantly, stay connected with family.”
+Not only is it 6 times cheaper, but it allows us to look after more children and the children can keep their language, their culture, and most importantly, stay connected with family.

 Take it from Mr. Simon